krbnite/krbnite.github.io/_posts/2017-10-27-A-2nd-Foray-into-the-Facebook-API.md

 setbacks (e.g., it only supported up to version 2.7 of the API).

 In this post, I continue to explore the Graph API -- with the ultimate goal of being able to mine some FB data using Python.
+The topics are in a semi-random, stream-of-consciousness order.

 -----------------------------------------------------

 ## The Requests Package